-The Personnel Committee will meet with untenured, tenure-track faculty at least annually to review their performance in the areas of teaching, research, and service.
-A written evaluation will be provided to the faculty member and discussed with the candidate to inform him/her of his/her progress.
+Members of the Personnel Committee will meet with untenured, tenure-track faculty at least annually to review their performance in the areas of teaching, research, and service.
+Faculty members are also expected to seek guidance throughout the year from members of the Personnel Committee regarding their progress towards goals in teaching, research, and service.

 A mid-term developmental tenure review occurs at the level of the department during the spring semester of the third year.
-The candidate will generate a mid-term tenure portfolio which will be reviewed by the Personnel Committee.
-The Personnel Committee will discuss the mid-term portfolio at the final faculty meeting of the spring semester and provide written feedback to the candidate.
+The candidate will generate a mid-term tenure portfolio which will be reviewed by members of the Personnel Committee.
+The members of the Personnel Committee will discuss the mid-term portfolio and provide written feedback to the candidate and the Chair of the Department.
 The goal of the feedback is to help the candidate focus on weaknesses of the packet in the next year.